 Please be aware that in the spring 2014 new regulations came into force regarding Child Safety and window blinds and curtain cords and that installations MUST comply with EN13120.
 It will be mandatory to comply with the new regulations and there are no exceptions whether you have children in your house or not.
 I or any other person who fits curtains and blinds will be breaking the law if we do not comply.
 Please be aware that all the safety devices supplied by the manufacturer must be fitted - this is a LEGAL REQUIREMENT.
 The manufacturer must also provide tested and certified safety devices for all blinds that are not inherently safe.

-I am proud to be a member of the British Blind and Shutter Association (BBSA) Make It Safe campaign.
+I am proud to be a member of the British Blind and Shutter Association (BBSA) and fully endorse their Make It Safe campaign.

 Since its launch, the Make It Safe campaign has pressed for safer window blinds and the promotion of safety for all window treatments.